ClaraTurp/Hello-World/README.md

 # Hello-World
-Git repository created for git workshop
+Git repository created for git workshop <br>
+* This is an exercise for the workshop.
+* This is fun

+## Hello class